truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/Datasets/ZvolsScreensScale.md

 {{< toc >}}

-The zvol screens and widgets, accessed from the **Datasets** screen, allow you to add or edit a zvol, and manage the volume storage.
+The zvol screens and widgets, accessed from the **Datasets** screen, allow you to add or edit a zvol and manage the volume storage.
 Like datasets, zvols are listed on the **Datasets** screen tree table.

 ![DatasetsScreenWithZvolWidgets](/images/SCALE/22.12/DatasetsScreenWithZvolWidgets.png "Dataset Tree Table and Zvol Widgets")

 The tree table includes storage space used and available for that zvol (or dataset), encryption status (locked, unlocked, or unencrypted), and the role of that zvol or dataset or what service uses it (i.e., the system dataset, a share, virtual machine, or application).

-**Add Zvol** displays after you select a root, non-root parent, or child dataset, it does not display if you select an existing zvol.
+**Add Zvol** displays after you select a root, non-root parent, or child dataset.
+It does not display if you select an existing zvol.
 Click on any root or non-root parent dataset to expand the tree table.
 Click on any zvol to select it and display the widgets for that zvol.

 ## Zvol Widgets

-Each zvol has a set of information cards (widgets) that display in the **Details for *zvolname*** area of the screen and that provide information grouped by functional areas.
+Each zvol has a set of information cards (widgets) that display in the **Details for *zvolname*** area of the screen and provide information grouped by functional areas.
 **Add Zvol** opens the **Add Zvol** screen.
 Dataset widgets are:
 * **[Zvol Details](#zvol-details-widget)**